 Some cancers can grow to the point where they obstruct the normal flow of urine or bile, causing these fluids to build up in the body.
 Without treatment, such obstructions can cause not only pain, but possibly infection or even liver or kidney failure.
 Doctors can insert an x-ray-guided catheter into the obstructed area to drain excess fluids.
 They may also choose to insert a stent -- a tiny wire mesh tube -- into the organ to bypass the obstruction and permit fluids to drain normally.

 Many cancers are now diagnosed by needle biopsy.
 During this procedure, a doctor uses imaging techniques (such as CT, x-ray, ultrasound, or MRI) to guide the insertion of a fine needle into a patient's tumor.
 A small amount of tissue is removed and then examined by a pathologist to determine if cancer cells are present.
 Needle biopsies are less painful, less disfiguring, and result in a shorter recovery time than conventional surgical biopsy procedures.

 Other NYU Resources

-Interventional radiologists work closely with doctors of the NYU Cancer Institute to ensure that patients receive treatment that is as effective as possible while maintaining an optimal quality of life.
+Interventional radiologists work closely with doctors of the Perlmutter Cancer Center to ensure that patients receive treatment that is as effective as possible while maintaining an optimal quality of life.
 For more information, visit: